Nikhil-Rathod03/Databases/README.md

 # MYSQL
- 1. Retrieving Data From a Single Table(60m)
+ 1. Retrieving Data From a Single Table
     - The SELECT Statement
     - The SELECT Clause
     - The WHERE Clause